 The University of the Fraser Valley’s campuses and regional centres are nestled in the school’s namesake mountain-ringed valley.
-UFV offers more than 100 programs (trades and vocations alongside degrees and diplomas) at seven campuses and centres, including a location in Chandigarh, India.
+UFV offers more than 100 programs (trades and vocations alongside degrees and diplomas) at three campuses and four smaller centres.
+There is also a location in Chandigarh, India, called Fraser Valley India.
 Students may choose full-time, part-time or online studies in structured or flexible programs.
 “Laddering”—counting diplomas as the first two years of a degree program—is central to UFV’s purpose.

-The Abbotsford campus features the school’s only student residence but also has a fitness centre, an art gallery, a library and a student union building.
-Last year, the school renovated the campus’s Building K to add state-of-the-art learning spaces and a newly renovated pub and restaurant.
-The Chilliwack campus features an Indigenous gathering place, which is part of the commitment to Indigenization that the school has woven into its curriculum, special programs and events.
+The Abbotsford campus features the school’s only student residence and has a fitness centre, art gallery, library and student union building.
+In 2019, the school renovated the campus’s Building K to add state-of-the-art learning spaces.
+The Chilliwack campus features an Indigenous gathering place, which is part of the commitment to Indigenization that the school has woven into its curricula, special programs and events.